You’ve just finished a great French novel, and you’re ready to try something new.

 While books exercise your reading comprehension over a long narrative, magazines teach you to jump from a different kind of content to the next.
 This will train your brain to process the language in different ways, which is essential to becoming fluent.
 In general, magazines are written for the general public, meaning the language will be easier to understand.

-And magazines don’t only offer engaging articles—they often give great recommendations for the best current movies, books, and television shows, which are all great resources for practicing your listening and comprehension skills.
+And magazines don’t only offer engaging articles—they often give great recommendations for the best current movies, books, and TV shows, which are all great resources for practicing your listening and comprehension skills.